 TBIs may necessitate expensive, ongoing medical care and rehabilitation, that’s why it’s important to speak with an experienced brain injury lawyer to make sure that your family is taken care of during this difficult time.

 Product Liability and Brain Injury

 As a direct result of the manufacturer's negligence, the front tire of the bicycle detached from the frame and caused the young boy to violently crash head-first onto the sidewalk.
-The brain injuries suffered were severe but fortunately non-progressive meaning their effects, while severe and pronounced, were limited to a period of time within which they would subside.
+The brain injuries suffered were severe but fortunately non-progressive, meaning their effects—while severe and pronounced—was limited to a period of time within which they would subside.
 Until such effects subsided, however, the young boy suffered multiple seizures and experienced difficulty with his motor functions.

 Medical Malpractice and Brain Injury